 Student can join the internship programmes and exchange programmes organised by the University.

-Apart from University’s programmes, some of our Departments offer Major-orientated Internship to their students, such as Creative and Professional Writing Programme offers writing internship to their Major's students, and Religion, Philosophy and Ethics Programme offers summer internship in NGOs.
+Apart from University’s programmes, some of our Departments offer Programme-orientated Internship to their students, such as Creative and Professional Writing Programme offers writing internship to their students.

 In addition to the internship and exchange programmes, some of our Departments will organise study tours to broaden students’ horizons.
-For example, Religion, Philosophy and Ethics Programme organised study tours to Europe and Dunhuang-Xinjiang, and Humanities Programme has organised summer study tours to Germany and Taiwan, etc.
+For example, Humanities Programme has organised summer study tours to Tsinghua University and Shaanxi Normal University, etc.